LukaszBakJVM/HowToDress/README.md

-You have to add your    WeatherService ->   private final String apiKey="Api key";
+You have to add in    WeatherService ->   private final String apiKey="Api key";
 Your api key .

 you can access it by registering https://home.openweathermap.org/users/sign_up